gemail321/docker-proreports/README.md

-# ProReports in docker
+# ProReports in Docker

 This is dockerized version of ProReports.

 # What is ProReports?

-ProReports - is a computer system designed to generate reports in popular office formats - PDF, XLS, RTF, HTML, TXT, XML, CSV, PNG, GIF.
+This is simple reporting system  designed to generate reports in popular office formats - PDF, XLS, RTF, HTML, TXT, XML, CSV, PNG, GIF.

-These reports are generated based on the definition in the internal database system.
-ProReports supports jrxml (JasperReport) format.
-This type of report templates can be prepared in external editor, such as iReport.
-Also user can prepare report in internal format of
-ProReports (simple Visual Programming Language mixed with PHP and JAVA).
-This give him very high flexibility because in this format there are almost no limits and this is the true power of this simple system.To the system we can attach own plug-ins written in PHP or JAVA.
+# Futures

+* multiple SQL queries in one report,
+* support for temporary tables,
+* support for stored procedures (PL/SPL),
+* execute not SELECT sql command,
+* multilingualism (UTF-8 support) in reports,
+* multiplatform (AIX, Linux, Solaris, Windows)
+* support reports based on RTF templates,
+* support for popular formats (PDF, XLS, RTF, HTML,TXT,XML,CSV, PNG, GIF),
+* digitally signed PDF reports,
+* support for multiple databases,
+* dashboards for managers,
+* ability to extend the functionality by adding modules PHP and JAVA,
+* access to the reports by the browser WWW,
+* internal schedule generation of reports,
+* module for automatically send reports (e-mail) with GPG encryption, ZIP compression,
+* connection pooling for databases,
+* ability to generate reports from the command line (windows and unix),
+* possibility of mass generation and processing of reports,
+* definable forms for parameters of reports,
+* support for permissions to reports,
+* data filters to generate reports,
+* multithreaded execution of SQL queries.

 # Usage
 You can run the default proreports command simply: